Wingman2025/AICASE/README.md

 All functions rely on `db_utils.parse_date()` to normalise natural-language dates into the `YYYY-MM-DD` format for both SQLite and PostgreSQL.
+Month-only phrases such as `"July 2024"` are interpreted as the first day of that month.

 The database access layer automatically switches between SQLite and PostgreSQL based on the presence of the `DATABASE_URL` environment variable and adapts SQL placeholders (`?` vs `%s`) accordingly.